 The FDA says that when hot oil comes in contact with a susceptor, it can release volatile chemicals that may be absorbed in the oil and food in small amounts.

 There's not a lot of research on susceptor safety.
-But one study published in 1993 tested several microwave food products packaged with susceptors and discovered they emitted many potentially dangerous volatile chemicals in small amounts, mainly from the adhesive and paper that often overlays the susceptor.
+But one study published in the Journal of AOAC International tested several microwave food products packaged with susceptors and discovered they emitted many potentially dangerous volatile chemicals in small amounts, mainly from the adhesive and paper that often overlays the susceptor.
 This included the carcinogen benzene found in three products.
 On a positive note, the study found no product contained all the chemicals and indicated that many susceptors have since been reformulated to remove the trace amounts of benzene.

 Even so, eating microwave products with susceptors on a frequent basis may not be your healthiest option.